seorocket.ai

 Here are some easy-to-follow tips for incorporating semantic HTML elements in your CSS to improve your SEO performance:

-when displaying standalone content like blog posts or news articles. - Employ
+• Opt for <article> when displaying standalone content like blog posts or news articles.

-to divide your content into sections that are thematically related. - Include
+• Employ <section> to divide your content into sections that are thematically related.

 By leveraging semantic HTML elements with the power of CSS styling, you can create a more accessible, user-friendly, and SEO-optimized website for both your visitors and search engines to enjoy.